Nyansapo-AI/Android-Interview-task/TASK.md

 ## Time Constraint

-You have **5 days** to complete this task from the time you receive it.
+You have **1 week** to complete this task from the time you receive it.
 Please manage your time effectively and focus on delivering a functional application that meets the core requirements.

 ## Prerequisites